-It is essential that park units within the Greater Yellowstone Inventory and Monitoring Network (GRYN) have an effective climate-monitoring system in place to track climate changes and to aid in management decisions relating to these changes.
-The two primary objectives for climate- and weather-monitoring in GRYN are as follows (Jean et al. 2005):
+It is essential that park units within the Upper Columbia Basin Inventory and Monitoring Network (UCBN) have an effective climate-monitoring system in place to track climate changes and to aid in management decisions relating to these changes.
+The purpose of this report is to determine the current status of weather and climate monitoring within UCBN (Figure 1.1; Table 1.1).
+In this report, we provide the following informational elements: